Analysis | How the Supreme Court fight could shape the battle for the Senate majority

 Before Ginsburg’s death, neither side could predict with certainty which party would win the majority in November.
 That remains true immediately afterward.
 But both sides see reason to be optimistic that the coming political battle can give them a boost on the ballot — Republicans with their base voters specifically, and Democrats with more swingy independent voters.
 Let’s look at how.

-Republicans hope that this will bring back in GOP voters disaffected by Trump’s coronavirus response
+Republicans hope this will bring back in GOP voters disaffected by Trump’s coronavirus response

 One of the main reasons so many Senate seats are competitive for Democrats is because Trump’s handling of the pandemic is dragging down Republican candidates.
 Two back-to-back Quinnipiac University polls have shown Sen. Lindsey O. Graham (R) in South Carolina, where voters are meh on Trump’s coronavirus response, tied with his Democratic challenger, Jaime Harrison.

-But in the week before Ginsburg’s death, Republican strategists told The Fix that they were seeing early signs that some of those Republican voters coming back home to their political party, as these voters start contemplating whether they would actually vote for a Democrat and decide maybe they don’t want to.
+But in the week before Ginsburg’s death, Republican strategists told The Fix that they were seeing early signs some of those Republican voters were coming back home to their political party, as these voters start contemplating whether they would actually vote for a Democrat and decide maybe they don’t want to.

 Could a Supreme Court fight help accelerate that trend and protect Republican seats?
 Two GOP strategists think so.
 Conservative voters, motivated by antiabortion causes, have typically been more animated about Supreme Court battles than moderate or liberal voters.